Circa AD 1950 to 1959

 The book‘s opening scene portrays the protagonist, John Hope, awakening from a sleep of 193 years.
 Hope had been a prominent mid-twentieth-century scientist, who had developed new power sources that enabled air travel and, eventually, space exploration.
 In the year 1950, Hope had taken a “sleeping draught” that put him into a long suspended animation, as part of a planned experiment.
 When he wakes in the year 2143, he is met by Alfred and Edith Weir, descendants of John Malcolm Weir, the chemist who had prepared the sleeping draft Hope had taken in 1950.

 The original edition of The Great Romance is one of the rarest books extant, with single copies of Parts 1 and 2 existing in New Zealand libraries.
-After a century of neglect, the book has been reprinted by editor Dominic Alessio, first in Science Fiction Studies in 1993 (Part 1) and then in a separate volume in 2008 (Parts 1 and 2).[9]
-(A third part of the story is thought to have existed, but no copy has yet been found.)
-The two extant volumes were reprinted in 2008, along with commentary by Dominic Alessio on the influence the writing likely had on Edward Bellamy’s Looking Backward.
+After a century of neglect, the book was reprinted by editor Dominic Alessio, first in Science Fiction Studies #61 in 1993 (Part 1) and then in a separate volume in 2008 (Parts 1 and 2, plus Alessio’s commentary on the influence the writing may have had on Edward Bellamy’s Looking Backward. ).
+An additional part of the story is thought to have been written, but no copy is known to exist.

 In the year one thousand nine hundred and fifty my dearest friend, John Malcolm Weir, the greatest chemist of his day, had given me the sleeping draught: it should tie up the senses—life itself—for an indefinite period; and when the appointed years were over life might again be awakened.